Last updated on February 10, 2023

 Lithoform Engine

 Lithoform Engine’s first ability works exactly the same as Strionic Resonator.
-The other two abilities copy different types of spells on the stack, and you can activate Engine’s second ability to copy it if there’s an instant or sorcery on the stack.
+The second ability can copy instants and sorceries on the stack, and the third ability copies permanent spells.
 Remember that the copy goes on the stack above the original and resolves before it.

-The third ability copies a permanent spell which includes artifacts, enchantments, creatures, and planeswalkers.
-You can use Lithoform Engine’s third ability to copy it while one of these spells is one the stack.
+The third ability is a bit strange, since it copies a permanent spell.
+You can use Lithoform Engine’s third ability to copy one of these spells on the stack.
 When that copy resolves it enters the battlefield as a token copy of the original spell.
 This only copies permanent spells, not permanents already on the battlefield.

 Can Strionic Resonator Copy Rings of Brighthearth?